 - Highlight the area of the text or graphic that you are talking about, and move that highlight as you progress through your talk.

-- Use the presentation software's animation features rather than duplicating slides to create animations - that makes it easier to find a slide you are looking for, and to print the document later.
+- Use the presentation software's animation features rather than duplicating slides to create animations.
+This makes it easier to find a slide you are looking for, and to print the document later.
 If you need to show particular stages of the animation in your printed handout, duplicating slides may still be necessary.

 - Make sure your videos play smoothly in the setup you will be using.
-Playback sometimes suffers when sent to a secondary display (projector).
+Playback sometimes suffers when sent to a secondary display, like a projector.

-- Don't talk over a video with audio track.
-Mute the video to provide live spoken commentary yourself, or let the video run with its own audio track and shut up while it's running.
+- Don't talk live over a video with audio track.
+Either mute the video to provide live spoken commentary yourself, or let the video run with its own audio track and shut up while it's running.
 The audio balance between you and the video is very hard to get right otherwise.

 - Make sure your colors work well on the projector or screen you will be using!

-- Use a professional (artistic) color scale, don't pick random colors yourself.
+- Use a professional (artistic) color scale for your slides, usually provided with good templates.
+If you need extra colors, don't pick random colors yourself.
 Use a tool like https://color.adobe.com.

-- Never use underlining to emphasize text, it's a relict of the typewriter age and makes text harder to read because it cuts through the letters
+- Never use underlining to emphasize text, it's a relic of the typewriter age and makes text harder to read because it cuts through the letters.

 - For titles, check the capitalization style guide.